-• CityPlex ownership and operations will remain vested in and the responsibility of the University

-- The endowment fund's interest in certain promissory notes receivable from the University were contributed to the joint venture - All annual operating income of CityPlex (as defined) is split between the University and the Endowment Trust.
-According to the agreement, the University guarantees the endowment fund will receive the greater of \$1,743,891 or 53.66% of the annual operating income of CityPlex - In the event of a sale of CityPlex, proceeds will be allocated as follows: - First \$34,877,825 of net proceeds to the endowment fund - Proceeds in excess of \$34,877,825 to \$65 million, first to temporarily restricted fund accounts from which the University had borrowed funds, if any, then to the University's unrestricted fund - Proceeds in excess of \$65 million, if any, 53.66% to endowment fund and the remainder to the University's unrestricted fund
+- CityPlex ownership and operations will remain vested in and the responsibility of the University - The endowment fund's interest in certain promissory notes receivable from the University were contributed to the joint venture - All annual operating income of CityPlex (as defined) is split between the University and the Endowment Trust.
+According to the agreement, the University guarantees the endowment fund will receive the greater of \$1,743,891 or 53.66% of the annual operating income of CityPlex - In the event of a sale of CityPlex, proceeds will be allocated as follows: - First \$34,877,825 of net proceeds to the endowment fund - Proceeds in excess of \$34,877,825 to \$65 million, first to temporarily restricted fund accounts from which the University had borrowed funds, if any, then to the University's unrestricted fund - Proceeds in excess of \$65 million, if any, 53.66% to the endowment fund and the remainder to the University's unrestricted fund

-For the years ended April 30, 2013 and 2012, CityPlex's income before depreciation and amortization was approximately \$3,084,000 and \$2,064,000, respectively.
-The guaranteed 5% return of \$1,743,891 for 2013 and 2012 is reported in the statement of activities as a transfer from unrestricted net assets to temporarily and permanently restricted net assets.
-Net assets released from restrictions in 2013 include appropriation by the board of trustees of all endowment earnings which were used for the restricted purposes as scheduled above.
+For the years ended April 30, 2014 and 2013, CityPlex's income before depreciation and amortization was approximately \$2,499,000 and \$3,084,000, respectively.
+The guaranteed 5% return of \$1,743,891 for 2014 and 2013 is reported in the consolidated statement of activities as a transfer from unrestricted net assets to temporarily and permanently restricted net assets.
+Net assets released from restrictions in 2014 include appropriation by the board of trustees of all endowment earnings which were used for the restricted purposes as scheduled above.

-Endowment trust assets consist of cash and cash equivalents and marketable securities of approximately \$7,359,000 and \$5,402,000, at April 30, 2013 and 2012, respectively, with the remainder in the Joint Venture Agreement discussed above.
+Endowment trust assets consist of cash and cash equivalents and marketable securities of approximately \$6,379,000 and \$7,359,000, at April 30, 2014 and 2013, respectively, with the remainder in the Joint Venture Agreement discussed above.